 First we study this question in the setting of inductive inference.
 Then we ask whether the insight obtained may be important when one has to solve learning problems that are somehow closer to potential applications.
-But let us explain all these things in some more detail.
+We now want to explain this in some more detail.